 in the lab

-With consent, we retrieve human skin samples that would otherwise be discarded from plastic surgical procedures at Ninewells Hospital, Dundee.
+With consent, we retrieve human skin samples that would otherwise be discarded from surgical procedures at our nearby hospital - the Western General, Edinburgh.

 In the lab we extract cells from each layer of the skin and use these to grow a model skin which can then be studied in detail.

 Genes within the cells in our model of skin can be switched on or off to test their effects in causing eczema.
 Genes that cause eczema make the skin more ‘leaky’ and more prone to inflammation.

 We test ‘leakiness’ using a dye that can penetrate skin when it’s leaky and by measuring how much water escapes out from the skin surface.

 We test ‘inflammation’ by measuring amounts of RNA and proteins produced by the skin cells.